etsaone/etsa/Constitution.md

 ### Clause 2

-If the House votes YAY on it, by a two thirds majority, the Articles of the Impeachment can proceed forward to the Senate chamber.
+If the House votes to impeach, by a three fourth majority, the Articles of the Impeachment can proceed forward to the Senate chamber.

 ### Clause 3